Rayshawn Jenkins

-Rayshawn Jenkins (born January 25, 1994) is an American football safety for the Jacksonville Jaguars of the National Football League (NFL).
-He played college football at Miami.
-He was drafted by the Los Angeles Chargers in the fourth round of the 2017 NFL Draft.
+Rayshawn Sharodd Jenkins (born January 25, 1994) is an American professional football safety for the Cleveland Browns of the National Football League (NFL).
+He played college football at Miami (FL).
+He was selected by the Los Angeles Chargers in the fourth round of the 2017 NFL draft.

 Professional career

+Pre-draft

 On December 5, 2016, it was announced that Jenkins had accepted his invitation to the 2017 Senior Bowl.
 During Senior Bowl practices, he got into a physical altercation with Grambling State's wide receiver Chad Williams.
 After the fight, coach Hue Jackson abruptly ended practice and addressed the South team players, stating that Jenkins and Williams had both possibly hurt their draft stock and made a poor impression.
-On January 28, 2017, Jenkins made two combined tackles and helped Cleveland Browns' head coach Hue Jackson's South team that defeated the North 16–15.
+On January 28, 2017, Jenkins made two combined tackles and helped Cleveland Browns head coach Hue Jackson's South team that defeated the North 16–15.
 Jenkins was one of 60 defensive backs that attended the NFL Scouting Combine in Indianapolis, Indiana.
 He finished ninth in the broad jump and 22nd among all defensive backs in the 40-yard dash.
 On March 29, 2017, Jenkins attended Miami's pro day, but opted to stand on his combine numbers and only performed the short shuttle, three-cone drill, and positional drills.
 During the draft process, Jenkins attended private meetings and workouts with the Minnesota Vikings and Tampa Bay Buccaneers.
 At the conclusion of the pre-draft process, he was projected to be a third to fifth round pick by NFL draft experts and scouts.
 Jenkins was ranked the fifth-best free safety by NFLDraftScout.com.

 Los Angeles Chargers

-The Los Angeles Chargers selected Jenkins in the fourth round (113rd overall) of the 2017 NFL Draft.
+The Los Angeles Chargers selected Jenkins in the fourth round (113rd overall) of the 2017 NFL draft.
+He was the 14th safety drafted in 2017.

 2017

-On May 17, 2017, the Los Angeles Chargers signed Jenkins to a four-year, $3.06 million contract that includes a signing bonus of $662,209.
+On May 17, 2017, the Los Angeles Chargers signed Jenkins to a four-year, $3.06 million contract that includes an initial signing bonus of $662,209.
 Throughout training camp, he competed against Dwight Lowery, Tre Boston, Darrell Stuckey, Dexter McCoil, and Adrian Phillips for snaps at safety.
 Head coach Anthony Lynn named Jenkins the third strong safety on the depth chart, behind Jahleel Addae and Adrian Phillips.

-He made his professional regular season debut in the Los Angeles Chargers' 24–21 loss at the Denver Broncos.
-On September 24, 2017, he recorded his first career tackle on Akeem Hunt after a kick return in the second quarter of a 24–10 loss to the Kansas City Chiefs.
+On September 10, 2017, Jenkins made his professional regular season debut, but was limited to special teams during a 24–21 loss at the Denver Broncos.
+The following week, he was inactive as a healthy scratch as the Chargers lost 17–10 to the Miami Dolphins.
+On September 24, 2017, he recorded his first career tackle on Akeem Hunt during a kick return in the second quarter of a 24–10 loss to the Kansas City Chiefs.
 On October 15, 2017, Jenkins recorded a season-high two solo tackles in a 21–0 victory over the Denver Broncos.
 He finished his rookie season with 13 combined tackles (ten solo) and a pass deflection in 15 games and zero starts.